pkp/pkp-docs/pkp-theming-guide/en/security.md

 ## Escape JavaScript

-When including JavaScript in your theme you can not use the `escape` modifier because it will not remove the appropriate characters.
+When including JavaScript in your theme, do not use the `escape` modifier because it will not remove the appropriate characters.
 For JavaScript, use the `json_encode` modifier when including user input.

 ```
 <script>